Nyingma Tradition - lineage of Khyungchen Aro Lingma

 Yang or Dzogchen Gardang are terms we usually translate as yogic song.
 There is no translation in English for these words as they do not equate to anything within Western religions or spiritual traditions.
 With yang there is no concept – it is a Dzogchen practice.
 The primary function is finding the presence of awareness in the dimension of the sound.
 For this transmission is required, both for the method and for the vajra melody of the yang. more on Yogic song.

+Occasional Sunday sessions are at Trescowe Common, on the side of Godolphin Hill, between Penzance and Helston.
 Location at Chywidden on Trescowe Common between Townshend and Trescowe just before Rocky Lane.

 Aro Ling Centre in Bristol